Artemys-Aptos/.github/profile/README.md

 - **Generative AI Prompt Monetization**
   - **Free Prompts**: Share AI Image prompts as NFTs in the community collection for others to view and remix.
   - **Premium Prompts**: Monetize your creativity by selling protected prompts as premium NFTs.
+Generated images are displayed publicly, but the underlying prompts protected.
     - Multi-layered protection: **Locked**, **AES Encrypted**, **Token-Gated Access**.
     - Earn rewards when others purchase your premium prompts.